Carl Koppelman: "Cali Doe" Tammy Jo Alexander

 In 1979, a teenaged girl was shot in the back and head and dumped in a cornfield in Caledonia, in upstate New York.
 The girl, who inspectors believed was a runaway or hitchhiker, remained unidentified, coming to be known instead as "Caledonia Jane Doe" or "Cali Doe".
 Koppelman made his first reconstruction of Cali Doe in 2010, but would reconstruct her more than 20 more times in the coming years.
 Koppelman reported being specially invested in the Cali Doe case, and had said that he believed that after so much time spent reconstructing Cali Doe, he would be able to recognize her anywhere.
 In addition to repeatedly reconstructing the victim's face, Koppelman also would spend hours looking through old yearbooks from high schools in Florida, Arizona, and Southern California, places where pollen analysis of the victim's clothing indicated she had been living shortly before her death.
 Due to her history of running away, Tammy Jo Alexander was assumed to have started a new life elsewhere without contact with her family.
-In Autumn of 2014, a friend of Alexander's from high school, wondering what had happened to her old classmate, put up a missing person listing including a photo of Alexander.
+In autumn of 2014, a friend of Alexander's from high school, wondering what had happened to her old classmate, put up a missing person listing including a photo of Alexander.
 Before that, Alexander had not been listed as missing anywhere.
 In September of that year, Koppelman came upon the listing for Alexander on NamUs and immediately suspected that Alexander could be Cali Doe.
 The identification was confirmed through forensic DNA analysis using DNA from Alexander's half-sister, Pamela Dyson.
 On January 25, 2016, 35 years after her death, Cali Doe was publicly identified as Tammy Jo Alexander of Florida.
-A funerary service for Alexander was held at the cemetery she was buried at in Livingston, New York, which Koppelman was in attendance of.
+A funeral service for Alexander was held at the cemetery she was buried at in Livingston, New York, which Koppelman was in attendance for.